The various features in LightBurn are accessed through the menus. The various features in each menu are listed and explained here.

 To delete an object select it and click "Delete" in the Edit menu, or hit Del.
 This will remove the object from the current file.

 This converts a built-in shape object, like a rectangle, ellipse, or text, into lines and curves that can be edited.
-Click on "Convert to path" in the Edit menu, or enter Ctrlshift+c++.
-The original shape information is lost, so you won't be able to change text with the text tool after using this.
+Click on "Convert to path" in the Edit menu or the right-click context menu, or enter Ctrl+Shift+C. The original shape information is lost, so you won't be able to change text with the text tool after using this.

 Convert to Bitmap¶